Boeing in Africa

 Boeing’s defense legacy dates back to the 1940s, when Boeing heritage company Douglas Aircraft established a top secret aircraft maintenance facility in Ethiopia to serve Allied air commands in North Africa during World War II.
 The desert factory was disassembled and shipped back to the United States in 1943.

+Today, Boeing continues to serve its African defense customers.
+The Royal Moroccan Air Force (RMAF) currently operates CH-47D Chinook helicopters and has AH-64E Apache helicopters on order.
 The Egyptian Air Force operates CH-47D Chinook and AH-64D Apache helicopters, and has agreements with the U.S. Army and Boeing to modernize its tiltrotor fleet with CH-47F Chinooks and remanufactured AH-64E Apaches.
+The Boeing defense presence in Africa also includes the Insitu ScanEagle.
+Cameroon, Kenya and Tunisia operate these long-endurance, low-altitude uncrewed aerial vehicles for reconnaissance missions.

 Chinook